naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 **********
 Before you can use this service with Alexa or Google Home you need to:

-* Create and verify an `account. <https://red.cb-net.co.uk/new-user>`_
+1. Create and verify an account via `https://red.cb-net.co.uk/new-user. <https://red.cb-net.co.uk/new-user>`_
-* Link your Amazon and/ or Google account with the Node-RED Smart Home Control skill
+2. Link your Amazon and/ or Google account with the Node-RED Smart Home Control skill
-* Define one or more `devices. <https://red.cb-net.co.uk/devices>`_
+3. Define one or more `devices. <https://red.cb-net.co.uk/devices>`_
-* `Install Node-RED Nodes`_
+4. `Install required Node-RED Nodes`_
-* Setup Node-RED flows using your devices.
+5. Setup Node-RED flows using your devices.

+.. tip:: If you get stuck, don't forget to review the `Troubleshooting <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/troubleshooting.html>`_ section.

 Account Linking
 ################

 Link your Amazon Account
 ***************
-.. tip:: There are Alexa restrictions based on region/ locale, Amazon publish and update their region-specific restrictions `here. <https://developer.amazon.com/it/docs/device-apis/list-of-interfaces.html>`_
+.. note:: There are Alexa restrictions based on region/ locale, Amazon publish and update their region-specific restrictions `here. <https://developer.amazon.com/it/docs/device-apis/list-of-interfaces.html>`_

 To link your Amazon account: